cscheid/cscheid.net/advice/index.md

 #### The content of a paper

-When it comes to the content of the paper, the platonic ideal is that every bit of should either be
+When it comes to the content of the paper, the platonic ideal is that every bit of it should either be

 1. a theorem, a proof, or an argument
 2. an experiment, a description thereof